 People with ET may experience unintentional, rhythmic movements, most commonly a hand tremor.
 The tremor may also affect the head, tongue, limbs, trunk, and the ability to speak.

-Symptoms can develop at any age, but they usually become noticeable in people over the age of 40.
-Triggers of ET can include:
+Symptoms can develop at any age, but they usually become noticeable in people

 - stress and anxiety

 The tremor usually appears on both sides of the body, but it is often more noticeable in the dominant hand.

 While there is no cure for ET, medications can help to reduce symptoms.
 These can include beta-blockers or anticonvulsants.